ITALIAN SERIES 1995

 there was a new one, young and fragile.

-About twenty years ago a new cemetery replaced the small old bone yard where the markers are crumbling.
-My grandfather, grandmother,
+About twenty years ago a new cemetery replaced the old bone yard where the markers are crumbling.
+My grandparents, uncle, and

-uncle and aunt were buried the same grave.
+aunt are buried in the same grave.
 I always wondered where my father wanted to be laid to rest.
 I never asked.
 My mother

 said his wish was to stay near his children.
 Far from the place I first understood to be home.